-Prefer a venue that partners with outside organizations who focus on preventing violence and harassment.
+Prefer a venue that partners with outside 67% organizations who focus on preventing violence and harassment.

 "My only hope is all these white men that dominate the scene start to actually say something.
-Also a tweet about harassment isn't enough, DO something at your shows to make sure it doesn't happen."
+Also a tweet about harassment isn't enough, no something at your shows to make sure it doesn't happen."

 "I understand that given my orientation, gender, and race, the likelihood of me experiencing assault/abuse is very low.
-However I think it's incredibly important that we STOP booking artists accused or proven to have been abusers in the past."
+However I think it's incredibly important that We STOP booking artists accused or proven to have been abusers in harass people at shows and are prepared to intervene